lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 **SHOW=** is a token within category; the full tag name is **IO_SHOW**.

+See "Other Resources" below to follow links with further information on the syntax of input files, and building them from different sources.

 #####  _Determining the tags an executable seeks_

 **blm** builds input files with only a subset of the tags an executable will try to read.
 Defaults are used for the vast majority of tags.
-In any case each executable has its own set of tags, though many tags are shared in common.
+In any case each executable has its own set of tags, though they share many tags in common.

 ### _Other Resources_